SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctaUX.md

 5. Restore a deleted container
 6. Permanently deleted a container

-Global Admin will also see "Active Containers" and "Deleted Containers" page along with Site administration pages when they log in to SharePoint Admin Center.
+**Global Admin** will also see "Active Containers" and "Deleted Containers" page along with Site administration pages when they log in to SharePoint Admin Center.

 <img width="1243" alt="image" src="https://github.com/cindylay/sp-dev-docs/assets/132292644/44a7749e-ed3c-41ed-ac18-e4b35730e544">

-SharePoint Embedded Admins will only see "Active Containers" and "Deleted Containers" page when they log in to SharePoint Admin Center.
+**SharePoint Embedded admin** will only see "Active Containers" and "Deleted Containers" page when they log in to SharePoint Admin Center.

 <img width="1246" alt="image" src="https://github.com/cindylay/sp-dev-docs/assets/132292644/d4922158-2740-4ec3-8447-069b0d83d5f8">